 Skincare: My routine for flaky, dehydrated, dry skin

 By nature I’m very prone to dehydrated skin, which basically means my skin has trouble holding onto moisture, or at least that’s what my dermatology specialist told me.
 This has the incredibly attractive effect of causing my skin to a) have flaky patches and b) overproduce oil in an attempt to compensate for the lack of moisture.
 Age has also brought me an ongoing case of moderate/severe acne and most of the treatments for that (benzoyl peroxide, retinoids, etc) make the dehydration issue soooo much worse.
 Right now I’m taking a course of accutane, which has made my skin less oily overall (yay!) but the dry-flakiness increased hugely (booooo).
 I know there are other people out there in the same boat, and for those of us in the northern hemisphere – WINTER IS COMING.
 Less humid air + heaters running constantly = thirsty skin.
 Obviously everyone’s skin reacts differently to products, environments and…. everything, so what works for me may not work for you.
-As always, if you have any serious skin concerns you should talk with your friendly neighborhood dermatologist.
+As always, if you have any serious skin concerns you should talk with your friendly neighborhood dermatology expert.
 That said, here are some strategies I use to help my skin

 not look like a gremlin hang onto that precious moisture.